bellsmith15/rock-paper-sissors-game/README.md

     * git branch - to see which branch currently working on
     * git pull - to pull all code into main branch once the feature branch had been merged and deleted

-Deployment
-The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-In the GitHub repository, navigate to the settings tab Select the pages link from the setting menu on the left hand side Under the GitHub Pages from the source section drop-down menu, select the master branch One the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-The live link can be found here -
+The live link can be found here - https://bellsmith15.github.io/rock-paper-sissors-game/

 #
 ## CREDITS AND REFERENCES